walac/walac.github.io/_posts/2024-06-24-kernel-tracing.md

 ---

-Disclaimer: this is a mental note in the form of a blog post for future references.
+Disclaimer: this is a mental note in the form of a blog post for future reference.
 Most of it is a summary of a debug session to solve
 [this issue](https://lore.kernel.org/all/171983202713.2215.17043038912457274824.tip-bot2@tip-bot2/).

-Kernel is one of hardest piece of software to debug.
+The kernel is one of the hardest pieces of software to debug.
 Although it has some limited support for a
 [classical debug session](https://www.kernel.org/doc/html/latest/dev-tools/gdb-kernel-debugging.html),
 it is often impractical.
 Not surprisingly, over the years, kernel hackers developed a lot of tools to aid the art of debugging the Linux kernel.
-Tracing tool are among the most useful techniques.
+Tracing tools are among the most useful techniques.

 Tracing is a technique used to monitor the live kernel in real-time, involving a logging mechanism to record kernel activity.
 In this post, we will provide